-Second Harvest Food Bank distributed 18 million pounds in FY 17-18, exceeding the target by 2 million pounds.
-The County provides Second Harvest with Measure K funds to provide food directly to those in need and indirectly through an extensive network of
+Second Harvest Food Bank distributed 18 million pounds in FY 17-18, exceeding the target by 2 million pounds. in need and indirectly through an extensive network of

-Number of residents receiving direct services each month: TARGET: 21.000
+Number of residents receiving direct services each month: TARGET: 21,000 ACTUAL: 20.0156

-ACTUAL: 20,0156

-Number of residents receiving services from partner providers each month:

-TARGET: 60.000 ACTUAL: 52,808
+Number of residents receiving services from partner providers each month: TARGET: 60,000 ACTUAL: 52,808

-LaKesha Roberts-Evans is from the Ecumenical Hunger Program in East Palo Alto.
-She stands in front of a freezer that was purchases with Measure K funds in a prior round of grants.
+LaKesha Roberts-Evans is from the Ecumenical Hunger Program in East Palo Alto, She stands in front of a freezer that was purchases with Measure K funds in a prior round of grants.